 - Value data – what does the client most find important in their relationship with their outside counsel?
-Is it speed of response?
+Is it the speed of response?
 Is it regular updates?
 Or is it simply a low price point?

 - Historical matter data – how much did these specific activities cost before, in similar matters?
 How long did they take?
 Were the matters concluded successfully?
 Were there write-offs, and why?

-- Historical pricing data – this is closely linked to historical matter data, but includes greater financial detail.
+- Historical pricing data – this is closely linked to historical matter data but includes greater financial detail.
 What fee arrangements have you used for this type of work before?
 How profitable was the matter before?
 What was not profitable and why?

 Building your fee quote

 This may seem like a lot of data to collect to build a fee quote.
 However, this level of insight and data to draw upon allows your firm to be flexible in their pricing structure.
 How?
 By using tools, like Clocktimizer, which combine these data streams and perform pricing analysis for you.

 At Clocktimizer we ensure accuracy and tailorability of fee quotes through a number of ways.
 These are not exhaustive, but should give an idea of how to build accurate, yet flexible fee quotes.